 In addition to the standard, conditional loan appraisal requirements, VA home appraisals will require:

 - Clean drinking water, a water heater and a sewage system

 - Termite and pest inspection (in most states)

 - Appropriate living spaces, including the bedroom, living room and kitchen

 Just like FHA or conventional home appraisals, any repairs or safety or health concerns will slow down and possibly put a halt to the home buying process until they are addressed by either the buyer or seller.

 A home appraisal must be completed by a VA-certified appraiser, assigned by the Department of Veterans Affairs.

 In addition to checking the exterior and interior condition of the home, the appraiser will also look for anything needing repairs.
-Here are some spots to check out before your appraisal, and how you can prepare:
+Here are some areas to consider addressing before your appraisal:

 - Check your electric garage door opener to make sure it’s working